It's Only Natural That We'd Return to Our Roots

 Camping is Calling

 Wisconsin Dells has more campsites than ever before - some 3,200+ - with a great mix of options.
-For those who like tent camping, for example, there's Stand Rock Campground where there are 100 acres of hiking trails to keep campers active or Bonanza Campground & RV Park where they have a wooded area for tents only.
+For those who like tent camping, for example, there's Bonanza Campground & RV Park where they have a wooded area for tents only.
 Sherwood Forest Camping & RV Park has easy-on easy-off interstate access for people with big rigs and it's within walking distance of the Dells' downtown district.
 Not traveling with gear but still want a camping-esque experience?
 Travelers can rent a camp cabin at Yogi Bear™ Camp-Resort & Water Playground, a tree-house style cabin at Mt.
-Olympus Zeus' Village, a full-sized resort cabin at the eco-friendly Birchcliff Resort, or a vacation park model at Holiday Shores Camp-Resort.
+Olympus Zeus' Village, or a full-sized resort cabin at the eco-friendly Birchcliff Resort.

 On the Water, and We Don't Mean Waterparks

 Three spectacular state parks prove Wisconsin Dells was smooched by Mother Nature.
 Devil's Lake State Park is famous for its views from 500-foot-high cliffs and hiking along the Ice Age Trail.
 Mirror Lake State Park is so tranquil that you'll find kayaking, canoeing and now stand up paddleboarding there, courtesy of Dells Water Sports, to be a nearly religious experience.
-(Insider tip: Grab an appetizer or two after at Green Owl, perched precipitously over Mirror Lake Dam, or go for the full supper club experience at Ishnala Supper Club right on the shore.)
+(Insider tip: Get the full supper club experience at Ishnala Supper Club right on the shore.)
 Rocky Arbor State Park, open Memorial Day through Labor Day, is a cool escape, thanks to all the pine trees, for picnickers and hikers.
 And right in downtown Dells there's the RiverWalk, a paved trail that snakes along the river with game tables and park benches along the way.

 Those serious about fishing typically tow their own boat, putting it in the water at public launches on Lake Delton, where the walleye are plentiful.
 The fishing action on the Wisconsin River usually involves reeling in bass, northern pike and panfish and there's a public launch at River's Edge Resort.